dhis2designlab/guides/pages/react.md

 We have initialized the count variable to 0. `useState` returns a tuple with the variable and the function to update the variable.
 We refer to such variables as *states*.

 Be careful when mutating a state consisting of an object or array.
-New items in the below code will not render, as React will not know that `items` has changed, due to it's reference being the same.
+New items in the below code will not render, as React will not know that `items` have changed, due to its reference being the same.

 ```js{5}
 const Example = () => {